eric-erki/datacube-core/docs/ops/product.rst

         Use ``latitude``, ``longitude`` if the projection is geographic and ``x``, ``y`` otherwise

 measurements
-    List of measurements in this product
+    A list of measurements in this product.
+A measurement is a particular variable.
+Generally a Product will contain at least one measurement.
+Measurements could include different spectral bands of a satellite product.

     name
          Name of the measurement